 - Again, switch to the Search tab, and set your default search engine.

-Relaunch the Safari browser after making the necessary changes.
+Relaunch the browser after making the necessary changes to check if it still redirect.

-Another precaution is to clear your browser cache and history to get the everyday experience.
-However, make Note that clearing browser history will delete all your previous activities from the browser.
+Another precaution is to clear your browser cache and history.
+However, it will delete all your previous activities from the browser.

 - Launch the Apple Safari browser.